fluidware/fluidsurveys-docs/api/surveys.rst

 .. http:post:: /api/v2/surveys/:id/responses/

-    *Note:* Submitting responses currently only works on single page surveys.

     Submits a new response.
 Send a post request as *application/json* with a dictionary of question ids and response values.

     You will get a ``{success:true, id:response_id}`` response if your request was successful.